nemo0622/pokeemerald_base/README.md

 - "Large" Pokémon sprites are currently not supported
     - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem, Eternatus, Enamorus
 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)
+- NOT ALL GENERATION 9 POKÉMON INCLUDED YET!
+Also:
+    - Sprites sometome glitch in animating a little, not a huge deal but worth mentioning
+    - National Dex sorted by weight and height are not in correct order
+    - Cries are incorrect!
+Reuses other Pokémon's cries
+    - No shiny palettes yet, shinies just look like normal guys that sparkle

 FUTURE PLANS:
 - Follower improvements:
     - Add support for individual Pokémon forms (ex: Rotom forms, Oricorio forms, etc.)
     - Improve some follower sprites (Archeops is the most extreme case lol)
+- More Generation 9 Pokémon

 CREDITS:
 - RHH Team for the pokeemerald Expansion project